mt-inside/gh-actions-test/README.md

 ## Repo Setup

 For sanity
+* Settings -> Options -> Merge Button ->
   * Only allow merge commits; disable the others
+  * Automatically delete head branches
 * Settings -> Options -> Features -> Issues -> make some templates

 To make it work like prow...